immunomethylomics/FlowSorted.BloodExtended.EPIC/README.md

 This package contains data similar to the FlowSorted.Blood.EPIC package consisting of data from peripheral blood samples generated from adult men and women.
-However, in this application, we expanded the current six cell-type libraries to include memory and na?ve cells from both cytotoxic and helper T-cells and B-cells; while raising the granulocyte subtypes to incorporate eosinophils and basophils.
+However, in this application, we expanded the current six cell-type libraries to include memory and naive cells from both cytotoxic and helper T-cells and B-cells; while raising the granulocyte subtypes to incorporate eosinophils and basophils.